DavidG8168/TestProject-BDD-Behave-Python-No-Decorator/README.md

 5. Then you’ll need to create your step definitions, create a folder called ‘steps’ inside your ‘features’ folder, and there create a class with your step definitions.

-You can also hover over the steps in your feature file with no created definitions and select the option to automatically create one for you:
+You can also hover over the steps in your feature file with no created definitions and select the option to automatically create one for you.

 To view your reports on TestProject, you’ll need to setup the TestProject driver for your Selenium tests or use the TestProject Generic driver for non-UI tests.
 The driver will need pass into the context used by each step and scenario.